asmaloney/gactar/README.md

 model.run()
 ```

-Currently only generates the `ccm` version.
+Currently this form only generates the `ccm` version.
+This will be [fixed in the future](https://github.com/asmaloney/gactar/issues/15).

 ### Run Interactively